 St. Peter’s Basilica

-St. Peter’s Basilica is one of the most recognized religious building and stands as the masterpiece of the Catholic religion.
+St. Peter’s Basilica is one of the most recognized religious buildings and stands as the masterpiece of the Catholic religion.
 The holiest shrine for the followers and even the tourists, the Basilica has a majestic facade with the statues of Apostle and Jesus on top.

-No doubt, Basilica is one of the top Rome’s tourist attraction with divine architectural work and decoration in its interior.
+No doubt, Basilica is one of the top Rome’s tourist attractions with divine architectural work and decoration in its interior.
 The minute decorative details in the Gloria sculpture are not easy to study which highlights the brilliant creativity of Michelangelo and Bernini in designing this sensational building.

 Known for its minute illuminated details and iconography, Sistine Chapel is a famous Rome’s tourist spot being part of the Vatican Museum Complex.
 Sistine Chapel is located in the Apostolic Palace was renovated in the 1400s.

 It’s also famous for the Papal enclave where new popes are appointed making in the list of Roman activities to watch.
 The beautiful artwork on the ceiling along with the Last Judgement fresco is said to be the highlights of this Chapel.
 Make sure you take all the time to explores the wonders of this Roman attraction.